qbrc-cnap/cnap/docs/workflows.md

   "ExomeWorkflow.tumorSamples": "Array[File]"
 }
 ```
-Thus, we have four inputs: two arrays of files (tumor and normal fastq files), a string giving the name of an output file, and a string giving the choice of genome (via dropdown element).
+Thus, we have four inputs: two arrays of files (tumor and normal FASTQ files), a string giving the name of an output file, and a string giving the choice of genome (via dropdown element).
 This is NOT an actual workflow, so the inputs here are purely for illustration.

 The following `gui.json` was used to create the GUI above.
 Below, we discuss each element, its attributes, and other important points.
 ```